keefo/NeewerLite/README.md

 open neewerlite://turnOnLight?light=left
 ```

+The 'left' is the name I give one of my light.
+You could change your light's name in the app and use it in this command.

 ### How to use script to integrate with Elgato Stream Deck?

 Read this [Integrate with Elgato Stream Deck](./Docs/Integrate-with-streamdeck.md)